How Retailers are Approaching Exploding E-commerce Demand

 The grocery e-commerce industry has been on a steady path of growth for some time now, and with the added impact of COVID-19, growth is set to compound significantly.
 In 2018, online grocery shopping sales in the US reached 23.9 billion and then grew to 28.68 billion in 2019, a 16.6% increase.
 Since the start of the new year, stay-at-home orders alongside the closures of restaurants throughout the nation have increased aggregate sales projections immensely; with some experts projecting industry sales growth of up to 40% by the year’s end.

 With all this growth in such a short period of time, retailers are being forced to quickly adapt without risking their current in-store customer experience.
 To succeed, retailers need to accommodate a wave of customers that determine their retailers of choice based on the usability of their digital platforms, timeliness of delivery, quality of products, and other factors that make up the user experience.
-Tosca’s line of E-commerce RPCs are built to create a streamlined and consistent approach to the picking, storing, and delivery of online grocery orders.
+Tosca’s line of E-commerce Reusable Plastic Containers (RPCs) are built to create a streamlined and consistent approach to the picking, storing, and delivery of online grocery orders.
 E-commerce is bringing change to the industry, and retailers are taking several approaches to meet customer needs:

 Curbside Pickup is the most manageable approach for retailers dealing with the grocery e-commerce boom.
 Virtually all major retailers have adopted this method.
 With this approach, retailers can satisfy customers hoping to avoid traditional in-store shopping without having to invest large amounts of capital in their infrastructure.
 The customer can place their order online and have it ready for pickup within a designated time period.
 Retailers have team members fulfilling orders in store and staging areas for order pickups.
 Tosca’s E-commerce RPC is designed for ergonomics and stability throughout the picking process.
-Their built-in handles allow for easy handoffs and maneuvering throughout retail aisles.
+The built-in handles of our plastic totes allow for easy handoffs and maneuvering throughout retail aisles.

 Partnered Delivery services such as Instacart began to turn profits for the first time ever in the past year.
 The shift in demand for grocery delivery created a gap in the market that retailers were not able to take on alone.
 Some of the main retailers using partnered delivery include ALDI and Target.
 With these third parties taking on the process of collecting and delivering grocery orders, retailers can focus their attention on other parts of the business such as inventory management.